-As of May 3, 2024, the Canadian GED test was officially replaced by the Canadian Adult Education Credential (CAEC).
+As of May 3, 2024, the Canadian GED test was officially replaced by the Canadian Adult Education Credential (CAEC), but Yukon has not adopted the CAEC.

-However, Yukon has not adopted the CAEC exam.
-The CAEC is now used in many provinces and territories as Canada’s high school equivalency test, but not in Yukon, British Columbia, Quebec, or Nunavut.
+The CAEC is now used in many provinces and territories as Canada’s high school equivalency test, but not in Yukon, British Columbia, Quebec, and Nunavut.

 Simple & Easy Canadian Online CAEC Classes